-Seriously though, yes, it is possible to do your accounts yourself and to complete all of the necessary tax return forms.
-Having said that, not only will it take up many hours of your valuable time – which could be used for chargeable work, or for spending quality time with family and friends – you also stand an above average chance of getting it wrong.
-Which could lead to any number of worrying situations, such as where you’ve not put enough aside to cover your tax bill, or you get fined for the unpaid tax because you missed a vital date.
+Having said that, not only will it take up many hours of your valuable time (which could be used for chargeable work, or for spending quality time with family and friends), but you also run the very real risk of getting it wrong.
+This could lead to any number of worrying situations, such as where you’ve not put enough aside to cover your tax bill, or you get fined for the unpaid tax because you missed a vital deadline.

 What is iXBRL?

-If you use high powered software programs like Sage or IRIS, which most accountants use, you won’t have any worries.
-However, if your uncle or best mate submit your returns for you, they are going to need to learn something new.
+If you use high powered software programs like Sage or IRIS, which most accountants use, you won’t have any concerns over this requirement.

 Providing an accountancy service involves far more than simply checking invoices and receipts, and then filling in a tax return form once a year.
-A good accountant will provide ongoing, proactive advice throughout the year and not just at the end when it will probably be too late to save you from an excessive tax bill.
+A good accountant will provide ongoing, proactive advice throughout the year and not just at the end – when it will probably be too late to save you from an excessive tax bill.
 And in order to do this, they have to keep abreast of the UK tax system and all of its regulations and legislative changes – including staying compliant with iXBRL format documents.

 Your accountant should: